casper-ecosystem/lottery-demo-dapp/client/README.md

 # Lottery Demo dApp Client

-Casper Lottery Client is a React application bootstrapped from [CSPR.click React template](https://www.npmjs.com/package/@make-software/cra-template-csprclick-react).
+Casper Lottery Client is a Web application that allows users to play the lottery and see past plays.
+It is a React application bootstrapped from [CSPR.click React template](https://www.npmjs.com/package/@make-software/cra-template-csprclick-react).
 To read more about CSPR.click, please check [the documentation](https://docs.cspr.click).

 ## Setup